CESNET/pakiti-server/docs/configuration.md

 ## Vulnerability definition system
-Pakiti collects information on installed Linux packages from individual machines and correlates this information with lists of known vulnerabilities that are published by various vendors of Linux distributions.
+Pakiti collects information on installed Linux packages from individual machines and correlates this information with the lists of known vulnerabilities that are published by various vendors of Linux distributions.
 The server configuration must always reflect the distributions used in the constituency.
 Proper definition of the vulnerability sources is a crucial part of the configuration.